Happy April Fools Day :)

 - 1 teaspoon vanilla

-- 1/4 cup honey, maple syrup, brown rice syrup, or agave nectar
+- ¼ cup honey, maple syrup, or brown rice syrup

 - Preheat oven to 325F.
 Line an 8×8 pan with parchment paper across both sides for easy lifting.
 Set aside.

 - Blend binding goodness ingredients until smooth.
 Set aside.

 - In a large bowl, whisk together chickpea flour, protein powder, flax seed, baking soda, and salt.
 Stir in the cranberries, pistachios, and cherries.
 Make sure the nuts and dried fruit are completely coated with the flour mixture.

 - Add the binding goodness mixture to the fruit and nut mixture and mix well.
 Spread into the 8×8 prepared pan, pressing with your fingers to even it out.
 If you don’t have a pastry roller, use a small medicine bottle to roll the bars as flat as possible.